 Is Gabapentin Safe to Take?

-This medication is classified as an anticonvulsant, and it’s believed to calm certain impulses that occur in the central nervous system.
-Gabapentin may alter how neurotransmitters communicate with one another by increasing the amount of GABA produced.
-GABA is known as a calming neurotransmitter.
-There is also some research showing gabapentin can slow the production of glutamate, which causes nerve excitement.
-Doctors believe glutamate is a specific neurotransmitter that plays a role in epileptic seizures.
+Gabapentin use is thought to calm certain impulses that occur in the central nervous system.
+The drug may alter how neurotransmitters communicate with one another by boosting the amount of GABA produced.
+Some studies show that gabapentin can slow nerve activity via glutamate restriction.
+Doctors think glutamate plays a role in epileptic seizures.

 - Dry mouth

 Some of the severe side effects are seizures, trouble breathing and allergic reactions.

 People who start to use gabapentin are warned to watch out for shifts in mood or emotions.
 For example, a person who sees increased anxiety, anger or panic attacks should contact a doctor right away.
 Gabapentin can potentially cause suicidal thoughts.